 Author: Centers for Disease Control, Kaiser Family Foundation, compiled by T. DiDona

 Learning Objectives: This course will provide the practitioner with an overview of HIV and AIDS among Hispanics.
 Specifically a professional will:

-- Recognize the effects of HIV infection in Hispanics.
+- Recognize how HIV infection impacts Hispanics.